m-murad/compressor-head/readme.md

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
-    You may obtain a copy of the License at
+    You may get a copy of the License at

         http://www.apache.org/licenses/LICENSE-2.0